 ALTERNATIVE AND RENEWABLE VEHICLE FUELS

 The Sanitation Districts have played a significant role in reducing air emissions and developing emissions controls in our solid waste management and wastewater treatment operations.
 Ongoing projects include processing landfill gas into compressed natural gas (CNG) for use as an alternative fuel; converting Sanitation Districts' owned transfer trucks for use with alternative fuel; purchasing CNG vehicles, where feasible; and constructing CNG fueling facilities at various Sanitation Districts' locations.

-DIGESTER GAS-TO-ENERGY FACILITIES
+DIGESTER GAS-TO-ENERGY FACILITY